Aspects of Hilbert space fragmentation in the quantum East model: fragmentation, subspace-restricted quantum scars, and effects of density-density interactions: Counting the total number of fragments in the PXXP PYYP model

 \section{Counting the total number of fragments in the PXXP$+$PYYP model}

 We will now discuss how to compute the total number of fragments $N_{frag}(L)$ in the PXXP$+$PYYP model using a transfer matrix method~\cite{gen,aditya_2024,menon_1997,menon_1995,barma_1994}.
-Since this model allows transitions involving four consecutive sites, we need to construct a $8\times 8$ transfer matrix, represented by $T_3 (c_{i},c_{j})$ for our counting, where $c_{i}$ denotes the states $\ket{111}$, $\ket{110}$, $\ket{101}$, $\ket{011}$, $\ket{100}$, $\ket{010}$, $\ket{001}$ and $\ket{000}$.
+Since this model allows transitions involving four consecutive sites, we need to construct a $8\times 8$ transfer matrix, represented by $T_3 (c_{i},c_{j})$ for our counting, $c_{i}$ denotes the configurations $111$, $110$, $101$, $011$, $100$, $010$, $001$ and $000$ on three consecutive sites.
 Next, the root identification in this model requires successive removals of all occurrences of $1101$'s to uniquely define the fragments.
 Hence the transfer matrix should not allow the configuration $1101$ to appear~\cite{gen,aditya_2024,menon_1997,menon_1995,barma_1994}.
 We then find that the transfer matrix must have the form

 \bea T_3 = . \eea The eigenvalues of $T_3$ are given by $1.867$, $-0.867$, $0.5 \pm 0.6067i$, and zero appearing four times.
 The total number of fragments, $N_{frag}$ therefore grows as $1.867^{L}$ for large $L$.
+This agrees with our numerical results; see Fig.~\ref{fig13}.
 We see that $N_{frag}$ grows much faster in this model than in the East model.
 This can be understood from the fact the the infinite-$V$ limit disallows some processes which the East model allows.
 Hence the degree of fragmentation in this model is larger in the infinite-$V$ model.